cristoichkov/Tareas_BioinfRepro2019_CCS/ProyectoUnidad5_CCS/README.md

 library(dplyr)
 library(raster)

-## In this part, We will perform the analyzes to generate the data to use in the PCA,
+## In this part, We will perform the analysis to generate the data to use in the PCA,
-## the map and the table
+## map, and table.

 #### Packages used for shinydashboard ####
 library(shiny)